Martin Andersen - Gracia Andersen Foundation Inc

 Application Success Factors

 Since this foundation does not accept unsolicited applications, traditional success factors do not apply.
-However, organizations that have received support share common characteristics:
+However, organisations that have received support share common characteristics:

 Foundation's Stated Priorities: